LJerk/first-quest/README.md

 # first-quest
-Helo git!
+Hello git!
 I can do something!!!!